cosmicBboy/ml-research/metalearn/RESEARCH_LOG.md

    passed along to the next time step.
 In a sequence decoder setting, does this even make sense to do?
-The gradient should be backpropped along all the way back to the beginning of the episode, so I think the current implementation is preventing the controller from learning anything time scales beyond selecting the actions that specify an ML Framework.
+The gradient should be backpropped along all the way back to the beginning of the episode, so I think the current implementation is preventing the controller from learning time scales beyond selecting the actions that specify an ML Framework.
 2. Right now the RNN has to model two things: the sequences of actions that produce high rewards, and how previous action and reward `(a_prev, r_prev)`